tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 On the one hand, the requirements on info seem weaker, but maybe actually this needs to be secret?
 Analysis needed.]]

-[[OPEN ISSUE: This, along with trial decryption is pretty gross.
-It would just be a lot easier if we were willing to have the server indicate whether ECHO had been accepted or not.
-Given that the server is supposed to only reject ECHO when it doesn't know the key, and this is easy to probe for, can we just instead have an extension to indicate what has happened.]]

 ## GREASE extensions {#grease-extensions}

 If the client attempts to connect to a server and does not have an ECHOConfig